PanagiotisPapadeas/Shopping_Checkpoint_app/README.md

 # Shopping Checkpoint

-A simple shopping list application written in Dart with the Flutter SDK.
+A cross-platform shopping list application written in Dart with the Flutter SDK.
 This app was created by [@PanagiotisPapadeas](https://github.com/PanagiotisPapadeas) and [@mvlassis](https://github.com/mvlassis) as part of the 2021-2022 course in Human-Computer Interaction from the National Technical University of Athens (NTUA).

 ## Features
 - Create shopping lists and populate them with items